 Forex Trading in Turkey and CMBT Forex Brokers

 Things are looking up for Forex brokers in Turkey and for the increasing number of clients who are enjoying this exciting way to invest.
-Not so long ago, Forex trading in Turkey was a little chaotic, with far more unregulated brokers offering their services than CBMT regulated brokers.
+Not so long ago, Forex trading in Turkey was a little chaotic, with far more unregulated brokers offering their services than CBMT-regulated brokers.
 Thankfully, things have changed in recent years and Turkey is taking regulation far more seriously.
 Anyone looking to venture into this form of investment needs to be looking for CMBT Forex brokers.

 What is CMBT?

-CMBT regulated brokers now have a role in the Forex trading industry
+CMBT-regulated brokers now have a role in the Forex trading industry.

 Before the passing of Law No. 4487, there were a large number of unregulated brokers offering their services.
 However, as from 2011, it was not allowed for non-licensed brokers to offer their services in Turkey and handle the trades of retail investors.
 The introduction of this restriction has helped to reduce the uncertainty traders had been faced with.
 Obviously, the unregulated brokers didn’t take the news very well because it meant they would be forced to comply with new rules.
 Forex traders in Turkey, on the other hand, were very pleased with the improvements and were able to participate in market trading without the previous uncertainties.
-Before 2011, there were often stories of brokers going bust and clients money simply disappearing.
-This is no longer a possibility as one of the new requirements calls for CMBT Forex brokers to hold client funds in segregated accounts.
+Before 2011, there were frequent stories of brokers going bust and clients’ money simply disappearing.
+This is no longer a possibility, as one of the new requirements calls for CMBT Forex brokers to hold client funds in segregated accounts.

-Turkish Forex traders now have a wider choice of CMBT regulated brokers
+Turkish Forex traders now have a wider choice of CMBT-regulated brokers.

 The general improvements in the country’s financial regulation are causing a number of larger brokerage firms to consider setting up operations in the country, although the economic and political situation in the country is leading them to be very cautious.
 Certainly, before the change in regulations, there was very little interest from overseas firms.
 Things are now looking up for Forex brokers in Turkey who wish to be licensed and regulated, and this is a positive step for Forex traders.